xenoteo/Advent-of-Code-2020/README.md

 Additionally in the day package (or part of the day package, depending on problem) some helpers classes can also be found.

-There is one general `InputReader class`, which reads simple input data and is used for many days.
+There is one general `InputReader` class, which reads simple input data and is used for many days.

 ## Problems
 Short descriptions of problems.
 Complete problem contents can be found in README files of day packages.